griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 **Decision:**

-Given all the information above, we can conclude that the reviewed Class I peptide is potentially a good binder and choose to Accept this candidate in the ``Eval`` drop-down menu.
+Given all the information above, we can conclude that the reviewed Class I peptide is potentially a good binder and choose to accept by clicking the thumbs-up button.

 Example 3: a bad candidate: ZNF141-H389Y: KIYTGEKPY
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^